olivegarden888/Anvi_BlueStampPortfolio/index.md

 ## Challenges

-  During this Milestone I had a couple of challenges like after I built the arm and wrote the code the joystick wasn't moving the arm so I thought it was a proplem with the servos and dismalntled it the whole arm but then relized that it was a problem with the batteries and had to redo the whole arm.
-Another problem was with the buzzer so it kept buzzing and I had to change the code so it would stop thte buzzing.
+  One of the hardest parts of this project was getting the servos to move when I used the joystick.
+At first, I thought the code was wrong or the servos were broken, because nothing was moving.
+So, I took apart the whole robotic arm and tested each servo one at a time using a simple program.
+They all worked fine.
+That’s when I figured out the real problem was the batteries.
+I haad not fully pushed in the batteries and after I pushed the battries in better the joystick started to move the arm.

+Another problem was that after I rebuilt the arm, it was loose and wobbly.
+Some joints weren’t tight enough, and some servos didn’t fit perfectly into the arm parts.
+Some servo arms were too big or didn’t line up with the screw holes.
+I had to figure out which servos worked best with each part and tighten all the screws really well.
+After swapping the servo arm everything fit in properly and the joints were in properly.

+I also had trouble with the buzzer.
+When I turned everything on, the buzzer made a loud buzzing noise.
+I checked the code and saw that the buzzer was turning on because the on the code it had set the buzzer to be high.
+So what I did to fix it was I changed the volume from high to low.
+After that, the buzzer worked the way it should.

 # Second Milestone